Minibunny14/HomeSentinel/README.md

 - **Alarm System**: Activates a buzzer or piezoelectric alarm on unauthorized access.
 - **Status Indicators**: LEDs or built-in ESP32 LEDs show system status (armed/disarmed).
 - **Expandable Design**: Add sensors via GPIO pins or ESP-NOW nodes.
 - **No Cloud Dependency**: Fully local operation for enhanced privacy.
+However, if a cloud service is desired, a `Docker File` has been included withing the `/server` directory to then be containarised and run on a cloud service of your choice, `AWS`, `Azure` etc.

 ---